Juan Manuel Marquez earned the nickname “The Mattress King” following his earth-shuddering knockout of Manny Pacquiao.

-A cheeky fan of Juan Manuel Marquez has mocked up a photo of the Mexican superstar’s most famous night against Manny Pacquiao.
+A cheeky fan of Marquez mocked up a photo of the Mexican superstar’s most famous night against Pacquiao.

 ‘JMM’ put Pacquiao’s lights out in the sixth round of a classic 2012 battle at the MGM Grand in Las Vegas.
 The victory was a career justification for Marquez, who believed he didn’t deserve to lose to Pacquiao twice before.

 Well, he certainly got his answer definitively in Nevada.
-A see-saw battle for five rounds was followed up by the ‘punch heard around the world’.
+The ‘punch followed a see-saw battle for five rounds heard worldwide.’

-Pacquiao was completely out and face down on the canvas as Marquez celebrated his vindication and revenge.
+Pacquiao was entirely out and face down on the canvas as Marquez celebrated his retribution and revenge.

-Immediately, Pacquiao’s loss turned into a series of memes and GIFs, with the latest in a long line of social media laughs coming at the Filipino’s expense.
+Immediately, Pacquiao’s loss turned into a series of memes and GIFs, in a long line of social media laughs coming at the Filipino’s expense.

 In the picture, Marquez is posing as a bed and mattress salesman.
 Pacquiao is adopting his famous canvas pose on one of the beds.

-Years on from what has since been described as his best win despite a four-weight Hall of Famer career, ‘Dinamita’ resisted all offers for a fifth fight.
+Years after what has been described as his best win despite a four-weight Hall of Famer career, ‘Dinamita’ resisted all offers for a fifth fight.

 Marquez blatantly refused to risk his avenged victory.

-“There was an offer for a fifth fight against Pacquiao in the Philippines for $100 million dollars.
-I refused in order to keep my honor.
+“There was an offer for a fifth fight against Pacquiao in the Philippines for 100 million dollars.
+I refused to keep my honor.
 Keep the glory of the fourth fight from 2012,” Marquez told ESPN Deportes in 2016.

 “It’s a lot of money.
-But honor, pride and what we did is more important than doing a fifth fight.
-Let’s pretend that the fifth fight would happen.
+But honor, pride, and what we did is more important than doing a fifth fight.
+Let’s pretend that the fifth fight will happen.

 “How about if I get robbed in the fight?
 We do not know what can happen.
-He’s capable of hitting me with the right shot and hurting me badly.
+He can hit me with the right shot and hurt me badly.

 “So I would place myself at risk.
-The glory and what we did in 2012 is worth more than that amount they were offering,” he added.
+The glory and what we did in 2012 is worth more than they were offering,” he added.

-Therefore, Marquez well and truly put the Pacquiao rivalry to bed, which sits alongside the mock-up as a full-stop on the saga.
+Therefore, Marquez well and truly put the Pacquiao rivalry to bed.
+Furthermore, it sits alongside the mock-up as a full stop on the saga.